mbakli/MobilityDB-AIS-Queries/README.md

-# AIS-queries using MobilityDB and Citus
+# AIS Queries using MobilityDB and Citus